T1mLen6/visualization_test/README.md

 # visualization_test
-A data visualization tool for coke-pouring project.
+A data visualization tool for the coke-pouring project.